Special Educational Needs Policy

 Students with EHCPs.

-Even though we are an independent learning community we can have a number of students with Local Education Authority (LEA) EHCPs.
-Generally, we try to foster a good relationship with the LEA as their support through educational psychologists and other professionals is invaluable.
+We try to foster a good relationship with the LA as their support through educational psychologists and other professionals is invaluable.
 For each student with a plan there will be an annual statement review meeting with the student, their parents or carers, an educational psychologist and the Learning Community’s SENCO.
 These meetings can also be attended by other relevant professionals, for example a careers adviser.
-A record of the annual review is sent to the LEA special education team SENACT.
+A record of the annual review is sent to the LA SEN team.

 Special consideration in exams